-- 9.1 The membership of the Society shall be unlimited, and shall be divided into the following classes.
-Voting members are annotated\:
+- 9.1 The membership of the Society shall be unlimited and shall be divided into the following classes.
+Voting members are indicated with an asterisk ():

-- 9.1.1 Associate Member;
+- 9.1.1 Student/Apprentice Member

-- 9.1.2 Member\;
+- 9.1.2 Associate Member;

-- 9.1.3 Fellow\;
+- 9.1.3 Member;

-- 9.1.4 Honorary Fellow\;

-- 9.1.5 Companion;

-- 9.1.6 Industry Partner;

-- 9.1.7 Academic Partner

-- 9.2 Membership is open to other individuals or organisations who:

-- 9.2.1 apply to the Society in the form required by the directors; - 9.2.2 meet such educational, vocational and other requirements for admission to each class as set out in the Rules from time to time; and - 9.2.3 are approved by the directors. - 9.3 The directors may only refuse an application for membership if, acting reasonably and properly, they consider it to be in the best interests of the Society to refuse the application. - 9.4 The directors must inform the applicant in writing of the reasons for the refusal within twenty-one days of the decision. - 9.5 The directors must consider any written representations the applicant may make about the decision.
-The directors' decision following any written representations must be notified to the applicant in writing but shall be final. - 9.6 The members may be organised into Professional Sectors as set out in the Rules. - 9.7 Membership is not transferable. - 9.8 Conscious of the requirements of General Data Protection Regulation (GDPR), the Society's data manager must keep a register of names and addresses of the members.
+- 9.1.4 Fellow; - 9.1.5 Honorary Fellow; - 9.1.6 Companion; - 9.1.7 Corporate Partner; and - 9.1.8 Academic Partner. - 9.2 Membership is open to other individuals or organisations who: - 9.2.1 apply to the Society in the form required by the directors; - 9.2.2 meet such educational, vocational and other requirements for admissionto each class as set out in the Rules from time to time; and - 9.2.3 are approved by the directors. - 9.3 The directors may only refuse an application for membership if, acting reasonably and properly, they consider it to be in the best interests of the Society to refuse the application. - 9.4 The directors must inform the applicant in writing of the reasons for the refusal within twenty-one days of the decision. - 9.5 The directors must consider any written representations the applicant may make about the decision.
+The directors' decision following any written representations must be notified to the applicant in writing but shall be final. - 9.6 The members may be organised into Professional Sectors as set out in the Rules. - 9.7 Members in good standing are entitled to various benefits offered by the Society, including receipt of Society publications (in soft copy or hard copy, if applicable), access to the Society's facilities as provided from time to time, and attendance at Society events.
+These benefits are subject to the terms and conditions outlined in the Society's Rules. - 9.8 Membership is not transferable. - 9.9 Conscious of the requirements of relevant data protection laws, the Society's data manager must keep a register of names and addresses of the members.